encoredev/encore/docs/deploy/infra.md

 * A 10% memory buffer to better memory fragmentation, and active defragmentation

 #### Cron Jobs
-When using [Cron Jobs][encore-cron], Encore Cloud triggers the execution of cron jobs by calling the corresponding API using a signed request so the application can verify the source of the request as coming from Encore's cron functionality.
+When using [Cron Jobs](/docs/primitives/cron-jobs), Encore Cloud triggers the execution of cron jobs by calling the corresponding API using a signed request so the application can verify the source of the request as coming from Encore's cron functionality.
 No infrastructure is provisioned for this to work.